openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

-Draw the texture at a given size with depth.
+Draw the texture at a given size witdh and depth.

+Parameters:
+x Draw position on the x axis. y Draw position on the y axis. z Draw position on the z axis. w Draw width. h Draw height.